 Trust me when I say it couldn’t be any easier.
 With two ingredients and two cloths, all of your appliances will look shiny and brand new!

 First, a vinegar and water mixtures cleans your appliances – without those harsh chemicals mentioned above.
+I keep a spray bottle specifically labeled for this mixture under my sink.
+You can get heavy duty spray bottles on Amazon.

 QUICK HOW-TO VIDEO: